skyalbrigonia/dead-sea-restaurants-app/ReadME.md

 Click "Deploy".

 In a few minutes, your application will be online!
 From now on, every git push to the main branch of your repository will automatically update the live site.

+3. (Optional) Connect a Custom Domain
+After deploying, you can replace the default .vercel.app URL with your own custom domain.

+Go to your Vercel Project Dashboard.

+Navigate to the "Settings" tab and then select "Domains".

+Enter your custom domain name (e.g., miodominio.com) and click "Add".

+Vercel will present you with configuration options.
+The recommended method is using Vercel's Nameservers.

+Method A: Using Vercel's Nameservers (Recommended) This method allows Vercel to manage your DNS records automatically, which is simpler and more reliable.

+Log in to the control panel of your domain provider (where you bought your domain, e.g., GoDaddy, Namecheap, Aruba, etc.).

+Find the DNS or Nameserver settings for your domain.

+Replace your provider's default nameservers with the ones provided by Vercel (they usually look like ns1.vercel-dns.com and ns2.vercel-dns.com).

+Save the changes.
+It may take up to 24 hours for the DNS changes to propagate, but it's often much faster.
+Vercel's dashboard will show you when the configuration is complete and valid.

+Method B: Using an A Record (Advanced)
+Use this method if you want to keep your DNS management with your current provider.

+In Vercel's domain settings, choose the "A Record" configuration option.
+Vercel will provide you with an IP address.

+Log in to your domain provider's control panel and find the DNS settings.

+Create a new A record:

+Type: A

+Name / Host: @ (this usually represents the root domain)

+Value / Points to: The IP address provided by Vercel.

+TTL: Leave it as default or set it to 1 hour.

+Save the changes.
+As with the other method, propagation can take some time.
+Once complete, your site will be live at your custom domain.